 H.I.H.
 Princess Noriko celebrated her coming-of-age in July 2008.

 In March 2010, Her Highness graduated from Gakushuin University with a B.A. in Psychology.
-Her Highness assists her mother on a daily basis and attends ceremonies and functions at the Imperial Palace, as well as other official events elsewhere.
+In October 2014, Her Imperial Highness was married to Mr. Kunimaro Senge.
+Her Highness attended ceremonies and functions at the Imperial Palace and official events elsewhere until her marriage.

 H.I.H.
 Princess Ayako celebrated her coming-of-age in September 2010.